Data and Computational Sciences

 - Program Overview

 The Institute for Advanced Computational Science (IACS) at Stony Brook University was established in 2012 with a $20M private endowment.
-The institute has a core of thirteen faculty in a variety of computational disciplines (chemistry, materials, atmospheric science, geoscience, social science, applied mathematics, and computer science) and seeks to make sustained advances in the fundamental techniques of computation and in high-impact applications.
+The institute has core faculty in a variety of computational disciplines (chemistry, materials, atmospheric science, geoscience, social science, applied mathematics, linguistics, and computer science) and seeks to make sustained advances in the fundamental techniques of computation and in high-impact applications.
 Together with the Brookhaven National Laboratory Computational Science Initiative, our integrated, multidisciplinary team of faculty, students, and staff overcome the limitations at the very core of how we compute, collectively take on challenges of otherwise overwhelming complexity and scale, and individually and jointly define new frontiers and opportunities for discovery through computation.

 IACS offers a 17-credit Advanced Graduate Certificate in Data and Computational Science (CDCS), available to both PhD and MS/MA students.

 PhD and MS/MA matriculated students in the following departments are eligible to participate in the certificate program: Applied Mathematics and Statistics, Materials Science and Chemical Engineering, Computer Science, Sociology, SOMAS, Physics and Astronomy, Psychology, Tech and Society, Economics, and Linguistics.
 Students must have the permission of their advisors and their Graduate Program Directors before enrolling in the certificate program, and they must meet with the IACS Certificate Coordinator to map out a course schedule.
 Students must complete, with the requisite signatures, and submit to the Graduate School the form entitled Permission to Enroll in a Secondary Certificate Program.

 - Degree Requirements

 - 17 credits, courses can be double counted toward the certificate and the student's major